 - That after payment the user is redirected to your WordPress Thank you page.

-To set up your redirect and compose your URL with query parameters, you must find a page where you can compose a hosted URL redirect link with query parameters attached.
+To set up your redirect and compose your URL with query parameters, you must find a page where you can compose a hosted URL redirect link containing query parameters.

-In Chargebee, it would look something like this:
+In Chargebee, for example, this page looks something like this: